Info Function

 Thus, even before you run the Excel model, you can check the Excel version and make the necessary changes to avoid the break.

-The function is as simple to use as it sounds since there are a limited number of arguments it can accept to return the result to the user.
+The function is as simple to use as it sounds since it can accept only a limited number of arguments to return the result to the user.
 This article will show the INFO function and how to use it in Excel.

 Key Takeaways